adamsk34/Tom-Chatbot/README.md

 # Tom-Chatbot
 Simple chatbot

 Tom is the name of this chatbot, he is still in development.
-Tom stands for T.erminal O.perations... um... no no no. Tom stands for T.errifying O.mni...something.
+Tom stands for T.erminal O.perations um... no no no. Tom stands for T.errifying O.mni...something.
 No, I got it!
 Tom stands for T.alking O.mnipurpose M.achine...
 ...